Thing (comics): The Thing (1983–1986)

 The cancellation of Marvel Two-in-One led to the Thing's first completely solo series, which ran for 36 issues.
-It was originally written by John Byrne and later, Mike Carlin.
+The Thing was originally written by John Byrne and later, Mike Carlin.
 The series also featured art by Ron Wilson and later by Paul Neary.
 It elaborated on Ben Grimm's poor childhood on Yancy Street in its early issues, and chronicled the Thing's later foray into the world of professional wrestling.
 It also featured a major storyline offshoot from Marvel's Secret Wars event, in which the Thing elects to remain on the Beyonder's Battleworld after discovering that the planet enables him to return to human form at will.
 A full third of the series' stories take place on Battleworld.

 2002–present

 In 2002, Marvel released The Thing: Freakshow, a four-issue miniseries written by Geoff Johns and illustrated by Scott Kolins, in which the Thing travels across the United States by train, inadvertently stumbling upon a deformed gypsy boy he once ridiculed as a teenager, who is now the super-strong main attraction of a troupe of traveling circus freaks.
 He later discovers a town full of alien Kree and Skrull warriors fighting over a Watcher infant.

 In 2003, Marvel released a four-issue miniseries written by Evan Dorkin and illustrated by Dean Haspiel, The Thing: Night Falls on Yancy Street.
 The story was more character-driven than the stories that usually feature the Thing.
 Tom Spurgeon found its outlook on relationships "depressing".

 After the success of the 2005 Fantastic Four feature film and events in the comics series that resulted in Grimm becoming a millionaire, the Thing was once again given his own series in 2005, The Thing, written by Dan Slott and penciled by Andrea Di Vito and Kieron Dwyer.
 It was canceled with issue #8 in 2006.

-The Thing was a member of The New Avengers, when that team debuted in their self-titled second series in 2010.
+The Thing was a member of the New Avengers, when that team debuted in their self-titled second series in 2010.
 He appeared as a regular character throughout the 2010–2013 New Avengers series, from issue #1 (Aug.
 2010) through its final issue #34 (Jan.
 2013).

+The Thing had another solo series in 2021, written by Walter Mosley and illustrated by Tom Reilly, which lasted for six issues.
+A new limited series, Clobberin' Time, was launched in 2023, written and illustrated by Steve Skroce.
+The series sees Thing teaming up with various heroes.